CraftAcademy/-legacy_team3_2020/README.md

 The framework in wich we have worked is Rails
 The app was tested in Rspec
-We follow the status and progress of our work with Coveralls and Semaphore
+We follow the status and progress of our work with Coveralls and Semaphore We create this Readme file based on the amazing work of karro readme

 Updates/Improvement Plans